 Brannan Street Safety Project

 The Brannan Street Safety project is an effort to improve safety and comfort for all people traveling on Brannan Street between Division Street and The Embarcadero in the South of Market (SoMa) neighborhood.
-The project will implement a number of safety improvements, such as installing bike lanes, improving intersections, reconfiguring the traffic lanes, and upgrading traffic signal timing.
+The project implemented a number of safety improvements, such as installing bike lanes, improving intersections, reconfiguring the traffic lanes, and upgrading traffic signal timing.

 This project is part of a comprehensive upgrade to the Brannan Street corridor.
 San Francisco Public Works began utility improvements in March 2018 and are installing a new sewer line, fiber optic cable, curb ramps, and repaving the roadway.
 The utility and repaving work concluded in August 2019.
-The installation of the approved safety and traffic improvements is underway.
-It is expected that the safety improvements will be fully installed by the end of 2019.
+The installation of the approved safety and traffic improvements was completed in November 2019.
 For more information about San Francisco Public Works’ Brannan Street Pavement Renovation and Sewer Replacement Project, please visit sfpublicworks.org/brannan.